Cherished Number Plate Market

 The Northern Ireland number plates, once considered the "poor relation," providing cheap cover number plates only, can no longer be regarded in this way.

 The most sought after are probably cherished registration marks spelling names, for example the "_AZs" from Belfast, the "_ILs" issued by Enniskillen, the "_IGs" from Co Fermanagh and not to mention the "_IBs" coming out of Armagh.
 The new "_EZ plates are also proving very popular.

-So you can make BAZ (Barry), DAZ (Darren), GAZ (Gareth / Gary), JIL (Jill), GIL (Gillian), plus GIB (Gibson), and many other popular combinations all of which have increased considerably in value over the years and will further increase in price going forward.
+So you can make BAZ (Barry), DAZ (Darren), GAZ (Gareth / Gary), JIL (Jill), GIL (Gillian), BIG, DIG, HIG, plus GIB (Gibson), and many other popular combinations all of which have increased considerably in value over the years and will further increase in price going forward.

 DVLA Suffix Year-Letter Number Plates Market

 If you want to start investing and you havent got thousands to spend, this is where you should start.

 There has always been a reasonable interest in car registrations marks such as SUE 57W - in other words, anything spelling/containing a name, but there has been a marked surge in interest recently.
 These marks are becoming very collectible as people try to wrestle with the new format number plates, and so are likely to go up in value.

 The aforementioned holds true for popular initials too, where people now regard these suffix year-letter number plates as the "new" cherished plates.
 In other words they are looking at the index at the front rather than the year letter, so initials such as "JAS," "ABC" and "MJB" appear first, followed by numbers and lastly the year letter, for example ABC 123A.